Equity holdings other than those held solely for the purpose of investment

 Fundamental perspectives

-Our Group holds equity investments as part of asset management related to the life insurance business.
-In other words, the duration of protection offered by our group through life insurance products often spans over long term.
+Our Group holds equity investments as part of asset management related to the life insurance business. the duration of protection offered by our group through life insurance products often spans over long term.
 For example, it is not uncommon for traditional whole life insurance and annuities to have terms that cover several decades.
 Under the Insurance Business Act, insurance companies are required to set aside insurance premiums and investment income as financial reserves, to ensure that liabilities on long-term insurance policies are fulfilled.
 This reserves are called policy reserves and correspond to liabilities in the balance sheet.

 The Insurance Business Act stipulates that in addition to underwriting insurance, investment management is a business that is also specific to insurance companies.
 We believe that life insurance companies, that are even among insurance companies have longer-term stable insurance liabilities, should conduct investment management from a long-term perspective with regard to the amount of policy reserves that are substantially attributable to policyholders.